arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 end
 ```

-And denormalisers was implemented as:
+And denormalisers were implemented as:

 ```
 #!ruby